christf/snapcastc/README.md

 While it is important for clients to run on small devices, audio quality is valued above CPU utilization.
 The smallest target platform is Raspberry PI B.

+### Time Synchronisation

+Snapcastc assumes that system clocks are synchronized.
+Use ntp to achieve that.

 ## Usage
 See roadmap for implementation status.